Repeat testing is important for tracking progress over time.

 - Avoid the use of sexual lubricants as they may affect sperm motility.

 - Reduce stress.
-It is not known if stress reduction techniques can improve fertility, but they may help couples endure the difficult processes involved in dealing with infertility issues.
+It is not known if stress reduction techniques can affect fertility, but they may help couples endure the difficult processes involved in dealing with infertility issues.

 If you have a negative result on the SpermCheck Fertility test, either once or on a subsequent test, speak to your physician.
 Additionally, experts base their advice for when to seek treatment on the woman’s age and how long you’ve been having unprotected sex:

-- Age 35 or younger: See your physician (gynecologist, general practitioner, urologist) if you haven’t conceived after 10 to 12 months.
+Age 35 or younger: See your physician (gynecologist, general practitioner, urologist) if you haven’t conceived after 10 to 12 months.
 A year can seem like a long time, but most younger couples will conceive within a year of trying if there are no other issues.
+After a year of trying, a complete semen analysis may be beneficial.

 - Age 35 or older (or have a history of fertility problems): See your physician after six months of trying.
 You may still be able to get pregnant, but it may take longer, so don’t delay getting help.